• STAR-Click Nascent Transcript Capture Kit

 4. Prepare Streptavidin Magnetic Beads (SMB)

-4.1 Vortex to fully suspend the streptavidin magnetic beads.
-Do not centrifuge to prevent the magnetic beads from settling.
+4.1 Vortex the solution to fully suspend the streptavidin magnetic beads.
+Do not centrifuge to prevent the beads from settling.

-4.2 Take 20 μL of resuspended magnetic beads from each sample and place them in a new EP tube.
-For the cleaning of SMB magnetic beads required for multiple samples, they can be done together, such as dispensing the magnetic beads of 6 samples (120 μL) or 12 samples (240 μL) into one tube for cleaning.
-Add 20 μL of 2×Wash Buffer to each 20 μL of streptavidin magnetic beads, mix well, place on a horizontal rotator and rotate at low speed for 1 min, then place on a magnetic stand and wait for the magnetic beads to be adsorbed, and discard the supernatant;
+4.2 Transfer 20 μL of resuspended magnetic beads to a new EP tube for each sample.
+For SMB magnetic beads required for multiple samples, wash them together, for example, by aliquoting the magnetic beads from 6 samples (120 μL) or 12 samples (240 μL) into one tube for washing.
+Add 20 μL of 2× Wash Buffer to each 20 μL of streptavidin magnetic beads, mix thoroughly, and rotate on a horizontal rotator at low speed for 1 minute.
+Place on a magnetic stand until the beads are adsorbed, and discard the supernatant.

-4.3 After removing the EP tube containing magnetic beads, add 40 μL of 2×Wash Buffer to every 20 μL of streptavidin magnetic beads, mix well, and place on a horizontal rotator for low speed rotation for 1 min.
-After placing on a magnetic stand and completing the magnetic beads adsorption, discard the supernatant;
+4.3 After removing the EP tube containing the magnetic beads, add 40 μL of 2× Wash Buffer for every 20 μL of streptavidin magnetic beads, mix thoroughly, and rotate on a horizontal rotator at low speed for 1 min.
+After placing on a magnetic stand and waiting for the magnetic beads to adsorb completely, discard the supernatant.

-4.4 Perform the same operation as step 4.2, but wash each 20 μL of streptavidin beads twice with 40 μL of solution A, and then wash twice with 40 μL of solution B;
+4.4 Repeat step 4.2, washing each 20 μL of streptavidin beads twice with 40 μL of solution A, and then twice with 40 μL of solution B.

-4.5 After discarding the supernatant, add 50 μL of 2× Wash Buffer to the magnetic beads (each sample) to resuspend;
+4.5 After discarding the supernatant, add 50 μL of 2× Wash Buffer to the magnetic beads (each sample) and resuspend;

 5. Nascent RNA Capture

-5.1 Towards 3 RNA obtained in step 1 was added to each sample with 50 μL of the prepared streptavidin magnetic beads;
+5.1 Towards 3 For the RNA obtained in step 1, add 50 μL of prepared streptavidin magnetic beads to each sample;

-5.2 After vortex mixing, incubate at room temperature for 20 min, place the EP tube in the magnetic rack for 2-3 min, and discard the supernatant after the magnetic beads are adsorbed;
+5.2 After vortex mixing, incubate at room temperature for 20 minutes.
+Place the EP tube in a magnetic rack for 2-3 minutes.
+After the magnetic beads are adsorbed, discard the supernatant.

 5.3 Add 20 μL of 1× Wash Buffer to each sample, mix well, and rotate on a horizontal rotator at low speed for 1 min.
-Place on a magnetic rack and wait for the magnetic beads to be adsorbed.
-Discard the supernatant.
-Repeat twice.
+Place on a magnetic rack and wait for magnetic beads to adsorb.
+Discard the supernatant and repeat twice.

-5.4 At this point, the nascent RNA has been captured by the streptavidin magnetic beads.
-The captured nascent RNA can be used for downstream applications such as RT-qPCR, RNA-seq, etc.
+5.4 At this point, the nascent RNA has been captured by the streptavidin magnetic beads and can be used for downstream applications such as RT-qPCR and RNA-seq.

 Download